grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

 You can define and configure the data source in YAML files as part of the Grafana provisioning system.
 For more information about provisioning and available configuration options, refer to [Provision Grafana](ref:provisioning-data-sources).
 ```

 - Add instructions for provisioning via YAML.
 - Include a working example or examples.

-- How to provision the data source with Terraform.
+- How to provision the data source with Terraform section (if applicable).
   - Reference the Grafana Terraform Provider.
   - Provide an example Terraform configuration.

-- Troubleshooting:
+- Troubleshooting configuration issues section.
   - List common issues and how to resolve them.
   - What can users try before contacting support?
   - How to confirm a working connection in Explore.